 By Nikola Mikovic

-Both, Sirte and Jufra airbase, are currently controlled by the Libyan National Army (LNA) and its de facto leader Field Marshal Khalifa Haftar.
-The LNA is backed by several foreign actors including Russia, Egypt, United Arab Emirates, Jordan and France.
-On the other hand, the UN-recognized government in Tripoli (GNA), supported by Turkey, Italy and Qatar, is preparing to capture the city.
+Both Sirte and Jufra airbases are currently controlled by the Libyan National Army (LNA) and its de facto leader, Field Marshal Khalifa Haftar.
+Several foreign actors, including Russia, Egypt, the United Arab Emirates, Jordan, and France, back the LNA.
+On the other hand, the UN-recognised government in Tripoli (GNA), supported by Turkey, Italy and Qatar, is preparing to capture the city.

-Recently, Russian Foreign and Defense Ministers Sergey Lavrov and Sergei Shoigu were scheduled to meet with Turkish Foreign Minister Mevlut Cavusoglu in Ankara, but the meeting was postponed.
-Ever since, both sides started active preparations for the conflict escalation.
-The LNA sent thousands of foreign mercenaries to fight in a looming battle for of Sirte, while Turkey is conducting talks with the GNA for a possible use of the Misrata naval base and Al-Watiya air base.
+Recently, Russian Foreign and Defence Ministers Sergey Lavrov and Sergei Shoigu were scheduled to meet with Turkish Foreign Minister Mevlut Cavusoglu in Ankara, but the meeting was postponed.
+Since then, both sides have begun active preparations for a potential escalation of conflict.
+The LNA sent thousands of foreign mercenaries to fight in a looming battle for Sirte, while Turkey is conducting talks with the GNA for the possible use of the Misrata naval base and Al-Watiya air base.

 Egypt

-Turkish military presence in Libya worries neighboring Egypt, as it could potentially destabilize the North African country.
-Turkey supports various Islamic organizations, including those affiliated with Al-Qaeda and Muslim Brotherhood.
-In Egypt, the Muslim Brotherhood was banned after the army overthrew President Mohammed Morsi in 2013.
+The Turkish military presence in Libya concerns neighbouring Egypt, as it could destabilise the North African country.
+Turkey supports various Islamic organisations, including those affiliated with Al-Qaeda and the Muslim Brotherhood.
+In Egypt, the Muslim Brotherhood was banned following the army's overthrow of President Mohammed Morsi in 2013.

-If Ankara sets up permanent military and naval bases in Tripolitania it could lead to another surge in the development of radical Islamist organisations in the region.
-If the LNA eventually gets defeated, those militants would be able to get directly to the western borders of Egypt.
-Therefore, the defeat of the LNA and its leader Field Marshal Khalifa Haftar would create a strategic threat for Egypt.
+If Ankara sets up permanent military and naval bases in Tripolitania, it could lead to another surge in the development of radical Islamist organisations in the region.
+If the LNA is eventually defeated, those militants would be able to reach the western borders of Egypt.
+Therefore, the defeat of the LNA and its leader, Field Marshal Khalifa Haftar, would create a strategic threat for Egypt.
 Thus, it is no coincidence that Haftar recently flew to Cairo to negotiate with President Abdul Fattah al-Sisi and the Egyptian military.

 Turkish regional interests

-Even though there are speculations that Turkish interests in the region are related to its alleged neo-Ottoman ambitions, in reality Turkey merely seeks to assures flawless gas and oil supplies.
-Ankara aims to establish control over the energy rich area of the eastern Mediterranean - an area that includes large reservoirs of natural gas that Egypt, Israel and Cyprus are racing to exploit.
+Even though there are speculations that Turkish interests in the region are related to its alleged neo-Ottoman ambitions, in reality, Turkey merely seeks to ensure flawless gas and oil supplies.
+Ankara seeks to establish control over the energy-rich eastern Mediterranean region.
+This area includes large reservoirs of natural gas that Egypt, Israel and Cyprus are racing to exploit.

 Zones of influence

-Presently, all the countries involved in the Libyan civil war are trying to create their own zones of influence in the energy-rich North African country.
-For all of them Sirte seems to be the “red line”, as it stands on the crossroad towards vital oil installations, terminals and fields that are currently controlled by the LNA.
-If Turkey-backed GNA forces manage to capture the city, Ankara will have automatically have a better negotiating position.
+Currently, all countries involved in the Libyan civil war are seeking to establish their own zones of influence in the energy-rich North African country.
+For all of them, Sirte seems to be the “red line”, as it stands on the crossroad towards vital oil installations, terminals and fields that the LNA currently controls.
+If Turkey-backed GNA forces manage to capture the city, Ankara will automatically have a better negotiating position.

-On the other hand, Russia may be willing to trade Sirte in an exchange for Turkey’s concessions in Syria, where Moscow’s client Bashar al-Assad aims to capture Idlib province, currently controlled by various Turkey-backed Jihadi factions.
+On the other hand, Russia may be willing to trade Sirte in exchange for Turkey’s concessions in Syria, where Moscow’s client, Bashar al-Assad, aims to capture Idlib province, currently controlled by various Turkey-backed Jihadi factions.

-The problem for Moscow is the fact there are other actors who have their own interests in Libya, which means the Kremlin cannot make deals with Ankara the same way it does in Syria.
-For instance, France concluded oil contracts with Haftar, which means that his task, after potential victory, could be to ensure the flawless oil extraction by the French Total Corporation.
-Still, one of Moscow’s main goals seems to be to spoil Turkish gas business in Libya, in order to keep Ankara dependent on natural gas supplies from Russia, rather than extracting it directly from the Libya’s section of the Mediterranean Sea.
+The problem for Moscow is that other actors have their own interests in Libya, which means the Kremlin cannot make deals with Ankara as it does in Syria.
+For instance, France concluded oil contracts with Haftar, which means that, after a potential victory, his task could be to ensure the uninterrupted extraction of oil by the French Total Corporation.
+Still, one of Moscow’s main goals seems to be to spoil the Turkish gas business in Libya, to keep Ankara dependent on natural gas supplies from Russia, rather than extracting it directly from Libya’s section of the Mediterranean Sea.

-At this point, Libya’s oil and gas extractions are reportedly suspended, although there are indications that the war-torn country may restart energy export soon.
-In any case, it remains to be seen how foreign powers will agree on redistribution of the Libya’s natural resources.
-If no deal is made any time soon, Russia, Turkey, France and Egypt, through their proxies on the ground, will likely try to ensure military victories which will provide them additional maneuver for imminent future negotiations.
+At this point, Libya’s oil and gas production is reportedly suspended, although there are indications that the war-torn country may resume energy exports soon.
+In any case, it remains to be seen how foreign powers will agree on the redistribution of Libya’s natural resources.
+If no deal is made soon, Russia, Turkey, France, and Egypt, through their proxies on the ground, will likely seek military victories that would provide them with additional manoeuvring room for imminent negotiations.